horvatic/kwell/README.md

 Dockerhub image:
 https://hub.docker.com/r/horvatic/vaticwella

-To pull image from dockerhub
+To pull image from dockerhub:
 docker pull horvatic/vaticwella

 To build a new docker image: